Active Vs Passive Speakers: Definition, Differences, Pros & Cons

 Cost of Passive Speakers

 Passive speakers, on the other hand, do not have built-in amplifiers.
 They require an external amplifier to power them and produce sound.
-This means that the cost of passive speakers is usually lower compared to active speakers.
+This means that the of passive speakers is usually lower compared to active speakers.

 Since passive speakers do not have built-in amplifiers, they are generally less expensive upfront.
 However, keep in mind that you will need to invest in a separate amplifier to use them effectively.
 This additional cost should be considered when comparing the overall cost of passive speakers.